Ponyboy47/Plex-Monitr/README.md

 NOTE: If false, unconverted media files will be placed in the plex location along with the converted media file.
 The original file will have ' - original' appended to the end of the filename, but before the file's extension.</p>

 #### Set the transcode-video command to use the Contrained Average Bitrate ratecontrol system:
-`--abr` or `--average-bitrate-rcs`
+`--abr` or `--average-bitrate-rcs`<br />
-<p>defaults to false<br />
+defaults to false<br />
-NOTE: To determine if you should use this option, run `transcode-video --help` and read the information about the --abr option.</p>
+NOTE: To determine if you should use this option, run `transcode-video --help` and read the information about the --abr option.<br />

 #### Use the h265 encoder instead of the default handbrake encoder (h264):
-`--x265`
+`--x265`<br />
-<p>defaults to false<br />
+defaults to false<br />
 NOTE: To determine if you should use this option, you may want to check out [this link](https://github.com/donmelton/video_transcoding/issues/191) if you're trying to dramatically reduce file sizes when converting and can use the h265 converter.<br />
-      If you need me to expose additional options to the transcode-video command, create a new issue and I can do that pretty easily.</p>
+      If you need me to expose additional options to the transcode-video command, create a new issue and I can do that pretty easily.<br />

 #### The targets to use in the transcode-video command:
-`-t` or `--target`
+`-t` or `--target`<br />
+May be used multiple times<br />
-<p>NOTE: To determine if/how to use this option, run `transcode-video --help` and read the information about the --target options.</p>
+NOTE: To determine if/how to use this option, run `transcode-video --help` and read the information about the --target options.<br />

 #### The transcode speed to use:
 `--speed` or `--transcode-speed`